grid-line

 “The benefit to developers of an open ecosystem is that you don’t have to start from zero each time.
 You have 34.6 million users to tap into.”

-Meanwhile, Bridgy Fed can act as a bridge between Bluesky and any decentralized networks using ActivityPub.
-But it’s an opt-in service.
+Meanwhile, Bridgy Fed can act as an opt-in bridge between Bluesky and any decentralized networks using ActivityPub.
+In June, its makers announced Bounce, a service for carrying over followers from Bluesky to Mastodon.

 Instantly Analyze